Hodrobond/Hodrobond.github.io/_posts/2017-6-13-starting-euler.markdown

 There are two immediately obvious approaches.

-1. Iterate from 1-1000 (inclusive), modulus, and sum
+1. Iterate from 1-1000 (exclusive), modulus, and sum
    * Iterates once through all the items
    * Checks modulus of 3 && 5 on each element
    * Sums as we proceed